 I’m missing so much the time that I could work freely with my colleagues in our fantastic workspace in Lisbon.
 Social life is an important part of Portuguese culture.
 However, respecting the COVID-19 regulations defined by governments is necessary.
-So, in this post, I am going to give some guidelines and insights on how to return to our offices without putting our health and comfort on serious risks.
+So, in this post, we are going to give some guidelines and insights on how to return to our offices without putting our health and comfort at serious risk.
 This would only be possible with direct collaboration between building tenants and managers.

 Each transmission route suggests its practices for contamination avoidance.
 The best practice for airborne mode is to use masks, visors, and proper ventilation.
 The droplet transmission can be controlled by restrictions and social distancing (> 2 m).
 Also, the contact mode can be eliminated by hygiene, sterilization, and behavior change.

-The above information is telling us that the contamination by aerosols is the most likely to happen (approved by the Federation of European Heating, Ventilation, and Air Conditioning (REHVA)) but hard to control inside the offices.
-Thus, besides providing hygiene kits, social distancing, and behavior awareness tooltips, the following instructions are advisable for office managers to ensure the minimum infections.
+The above information tells us that contamination by aerosols is the most likely to happen (approved by the Federation of European Heating, Ventilation, and Air Conditioning (REHVA)) but is hard to control inside the offices.
+Thus, besides providing hygiene kits, social distancing, and behavior awareness tooltips, the following instructions are advisable for office managers to ensure the minimum number of infections.